neelsmith/Kanones.jl/docs/src/datasets/index.md

 - You manage rules and stems in delimited-text files
 - Kanones has a required directory structure for data files

+See the reference section for information on predefined stem types.

 ## Loading a dataset

 Create a `Kanones.Dataset` by passing it the full path to the root directory of your data files.